MasaSip/mc-deep/README.md

 The modified Levenshtein distance was a decent measure of rhyming.
 This could be seen both intuitively in the visualizations, as well as in the consecutive last words having a smaller average distance.

-These distances were retained in the word embedding as well.
+These distances were retained in the word embedding as well (see data/closest1000.txt for reference).
 However, this did not help the model build rhyming patterns.
 This might have been due to eg. a small number of occurences per word, too few examples of any single rhyming pattern, or a number of other reasons.

 ## Code and Demos